salaimuniselvam-s/Staking-Dapp/README.md

 # Decentralised Staking Application

 Decentralised Staking Application Where Users can Stake their token for rewards.
-Application Was Deployed on Polygon Mumbai Test Network.
+Application was Deployed on Polygon Mumbai Test Network.

 ## pre-requiste